Paul-Funston/modal-tutorial/README.md

   }
   ```

-Add a Z-index to your main conent, the modal and the content of the modal.
+Add a Z-index to your main content, the modal and the content of the modal to ensure they appear
+in the correct order.
+The higher numbers always appear above the lower numbers.
 ```CSS
   main {
     z-index: 1111;